BrepGen: A B-rep Generative Diffusion Model with Structured Latent Geometry

 \section{Conclusion}

 We introduced \modelName, a generative diffusion model for direct B-rep generation.
 Extensive experiments showed that \modelName\ surpasses existing methods and establishes state-of-the-art results for B-rep generation.
 We outlined our newly collected \datasetName\ and results that demonstrate the ability of \modelName\ to generate complicated B-rep 3D models with free-form and doubly-curved surfaces for the first time.
-We believe \modelName\ moves us one step closer towards a CAD foundation model capable of directly generating B-reps to reduce the extensive manual labor required from skilled designers using today's professional CAD software.
+We believe \modelName\ moves us one step closer towards an automatic system capable of directly generating B-reps to reduce the extensive manual labor required from skilled designers using today's professional CAD software.